Law of Equal Effort: Do Big Things Without Burning Out

-A few weeks ago, I ran my eighth marathon.
-I’m hardly the world’s leading expert on running.
-I’ve never followed a formal training schedule, hired a coach, or joined a running club and I’m not fast—my PR is just 3:49:00—but I’ve always finished.
+I run marathons, but I’m hardly a leading expert on running.
+I’ve never followed a formal training schedule, hired a coach, or joined a running club.
+And I’m not fast—my PR is just under four hours—but I’ve always finished.

-I call it the Law of Equal Effort, and it’s incredibly simple: Regardless what life throws at you, you put in the same effort.
+I call it the Law of Equal Effort, and it’s pretty simple: Regardless what life throws at you, put in the same effort.

 Following this theory, the progress you make over time can vary significantly but, in the end, you get to the same place and you feel a lot better when you’re done.

-It’s an important approach when you’re taking on a long-term challenge and you don’t feel confident.
-And it’s an appealing approach because you’re in control.
-You don’t always get to decide when things will be hard or easy for you, but you do get to decide how you deal with the ups and downs when they come.
+The Law of Equal Effort will help you when you’re taking on a big challenge and you don’t feel confident.
+You don’t always get to decide when things will be easy or hard, but you get to decide how to deal with the ups and downs when they come.

 Here’s how you can put the Law of Equal Effort to work in your day-to-day life, as well as a few situations when you should take a different approach.
-We’ll apply it to three examples: running a marathon (naturally), starting a business, and building a relationship.
+We’ll apply it to three examples: running a marathon (naturally), building a business, and maintaining a relationship.

 Define Your “Forever Pace”

-If you go too fast, you risk burning out and either not finishing or under-performing.
+If you go too fast, you risk burning out.
 Any marathoner who’s ever “hit the wall” knows the misery that comes from running over pace.

-Pacing applies to every area of your life, though, and knowing your FP will help you make smart decisions about how to take on big challenges.
+Pacing applies to every area of your life, and knowing your forever pace will help you make smart decisions about how to take on big challenges.

 Pacing When You’re Starting a Business

-Let’s say you want to start a business.
-First, you’d ask yourself if it’s your passion project you want to run forever or if you’re starting something to sell after, say, a few years.
+Say you want to start a business.
+First, you’d ask yourself if it’s your passion project you want to run forever or if you’re starting something to sell after a few years.
 Each of these scenarios needs a pace, but it will be different depending on the goal.

 If you want to run your business forever, you pick a pace you can stick with forever.
 That doesn’t mean you will stick with it forever.
-But, if you don’t set a reasonable pace from the beginning, you’ll burn out and want to give up too early.
+But, if you don’t set a reasonable pace from the beginning, you’ll burn out and give up early.

 On the other hand, if you’re building something you want to sell in two years, you’d ask yourself, “What needs to get done in the next two years?” and “What pace can I maintain that will get me there?”

-You may need to push yourself pretty hard to make the goal, but you’ll at least know what that pace is so you’ll know if—at any given time—you’re going too fast (you might hit the wall) or too slow (you might miss the target).
+You may need to push yourself pretty hard to make the goal, but you’ll at least know what that pace is so don’t go too fast (and hit the wall) or too slow (and miss the target).

 Pacing for Relationships

 What if you’re an introvert and you’re building a relationship with a new friend or partner?
-You don’t build relationships with a specified ending date so being aware of your relationship building FP is important.
+You don’t normally build relationships with an end in mind, so being aware of your forever pace is important.

-If you go too fast in the beginning you might burn yourself out and get tired of them.
-Or you might burn them out, causing them to need space from you.
-But, if you go too slow, you might get frustrated things aren’t progressing or make the other person think you’re aloof.
+If you go too slow, you might get frustrated things aren’t progressing or make the other person think you’re aloof.

-Whatever you’re working on—a marathon, a business, a relationship, or anything else—knowing the pace you can maintain will help you make the best choices to get what you want in the time you want it.
+Whatever you’re working on—a marathon, a business, a relationship, or anything else that takes time—knowing the pace you can maintain will help you make the best choices to get what you want in the time you want it.

 Law of Equal Effort: When to Deviate From Your Pace

-When you know your FP, you know what effort you have to put in to meet your goals.
+When you know your forever pace, you know what effort you have to put in to meet your goals.
 For example, if I want to beat my marathon PR, I know I have to keep a pace of at least 8:44 throughout the race.

 The problem with pacing, though, is it’s one-dimensional while life has many dimensions that complicate things.
 This is where the Law of Equal Effort really shines.

-Both of these scenarios—especially combined—lead to burnout and poor performance.
+Both scenarios—especially combined—lead to burnout and poor performance.

-And, just as important, I don’t try to maintain the pace no matter what.
-If there’s a big hill, I slow down and take it easy on the way up.
-This can take me off pace, but hills don’t just go up.
+If there’s a big hill, slow down and take it easy on the way up.
+It’ll take you “off pace,” but hills don’t just go up.
 They go down, too.
-So, I push myself on the downhills to make up time because I know if I grind it out on every uphill, I’ll burn out.
+So, push yourself on the downhills—when it’s easy—to make up time.

-It’s the same approach I try to take in the rest of my life.
-I don’t always control when things are easy or hard, but I do control how I react to either scenario.
-Let’s go back to our examples.
+Marathons are a metaphor.
+You can take the same approach in all areas of life.
+You don’t always control when thing will be easy or hard, but you do control how you react to either scenario.

 Law of Equal Effort for Business